perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-unicode-column-width-for-printing.md

 {
-   "draft" : null,
+   "tags" : [],
-   "thumbnail" : null,
+   "categories" : "unicode",
    "authors" : [
       "tom-christiansen"
    ],
    "image" : null,
+   "draft" : null,
+   "title" : "Perl Unicode Cookbook: Unicode Column Width for Printing", "date" : "2012-05-31T06:00:01-08:00",
+   "slug" : "/pub/2012/05/perlunicook-unicode-column-width-for-printing.html",
+   "thumbnail" : null,
    "description" : "℞ 34: Unicode column-width for printing Perl's printf, sprintf, and format think all codepoints take up 1 print column, but many codepoints take 0 or 2.
-If you use any of these builtins to align text, you may find that...", "categories" : "unicode",
+If you use any of these builtins to align text, you may find that..."
-   "date" : "2012-05-31T06:00:01-08:00",
-   "slug" : "/pub/2012/05/perlunicook-unicode-column-width-for-printing",
-   "tags" : [],
-   "title" : "Perl Unicode Cookbook: Unicode Column Width for Printing" }
+}